 Ochazuke (お茶漬け)Image: FC2blog dt125kazuo

-As I wrote above, many Japanese like to eat Shiokara with plain white rice, and we sometimes make “Ochazuke (お茶漬け)” with the salted fermented seafood.
+As I mentioned above, many Japanese like to eat Shiokara with plain white rice, and we sometimes make “Ochazuke (お茶漬け)” with the salted fermented seafood.

-Ochazuke is a Japanese rice bowl dish consisting of steamed plain rice entirely soaked in green tea which is usually topped with salty or savory foods.
-If you want to know how to make Ochazuke, this article will help.
+Ochazuke is a common Japanese rice bowl dish consisting of steamed plain rice entirely soaked in green tea which is usually topped with salty or savory foods.
+If you want to know more about Ochazuke, this article will help.

 Butter and Shiokara RiceImage: cookpad.com

-In addition to Ochazuke, Shiokara also works really well with butter because butter can make the salty taste of Shiokara thinner and weaker and imparts depth to the flavor of Shiokara.
+In addition to Ochazuke, Shiokara also works especially well with butter, since, like rice, butter can make the saltiness of Shiokara thinner and weaker and impart depth to the taste of Shiokara.

 Other Recommended Ways

 - Shiokara is recommended as a main ingredient for pasta dishes.
 In fact, some Japanese home cooks like to make pasta using the fermented food

-- I recommend eating Shiokara with fresh vegetables
+- I also recommend eating Shiokara with fresh vegetables